TheresaLui/SelfHelpContent_v2/articles/microsoft.iothub/iothub-ipfilter.md

   ownershipid="AzureIot_IotHub" />
 # Issues with configuring IP filters

 Starting Jan 21, 2022 - IoT Hub is rolling out a new upgraded version of IP Filter that's more secure and works with the built-in endpoint.
 To avoid service disruption, please upgrade before Feb.
 1, 2022.
-To learn more, see [upgade from classic IP filter](https://docs.microsoft.com/azure/iot-hub/iot-hub-ip-filter-classic).
+To learn more, see [upgrade from classic IP filter](https://docs.microsoft.com/azure/iot-hub/iot-hub-ip-filter-classic).

 ## **Recommended Documents**